 The original Corridor Partnership Plan was first developed in 2001.
-An update to the Plan began in January of 2012 and is expected to be complete in 2013.
+An update to the Plan began in January of 2012 and was completed in 2014.
 The updated plan examines the changing external influences on the Maryland portion of the Historic National Road over the last decade, including land use, transportation and trends in heritage tourism.
-Design guidelines are also being developed with the assistance of the Maryland State Highway Department to help local governments, citizens, commerical and residential property owners shape new development in a manner that is sensitive to the National Road’s historic context.
+Design guidelines are also being developed with the assistance of the Maryland State Highway Department to help local governments, citizens, commercial and residential property owners shape new development in a manner that is sensitive to the National Road’s historic context.

 - National History

 “To know after absence the familiar street and road and village and house is to know again the satisfaction of home.”– Hal Borland